Protection of Interests in Enforcement Proceedings

 Get professional legal consultation in Belarus for debt collection from individuals and businesses, with full support at every stage!

-Partial Execution of the Document
+Partial Execution

-Creditor Sends a Payment Demand to a Bank
+Payment Demand Sent to Bank

-Document Sent to the Bailiff Service
+Document Submitted to Bailiff

-What Can a Creditor Do?
+What Can the Creditor Do?

 1